Brief: A list of 15+ active directory alternatives for organizations, prepared after doing a comprehensive research.

 Is there an Active Directory equivalent for Linux system?

-First of all, there are a fewf directory services for Linux.
+Yes there are a few directory services for Linux.
 They are Samba, USC, FreeIPA, 389 Directory Server and few more that you’ll discover later in this post.

 Apache Directory Studio